 Completion of Biology Core

-It is generally expected that Ph.D. students will have completed their core courses by the end of the second year.
-However, a student's Ph.D. advisor may request a waiver under rare circumstances.
+While it is expected that Ph.D. students will have completed their core courses by the ened of the second year, a student's Ph.D. advisor may request a waiver under rare circumstances.
 For example, if another course is seen as critical for a student's preparation for the Comprehensive Exam, and taking it precludes a student from taking a core course, the Graduate Program Committee may approve the deferral of the core course to the third year.
 It is expected that the student will take the deferred core course at the earliest opportunity.

 Academic Guidance Committee